karstenmueller/karstenmueller.github.io/content/post/macbook-ephemeral.md

 I am using [strap.sh](https://github.com/MikeMcQuaid/strap), [dotfiles](https://github.com/ryanb/dotfiles) and [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).

-As always easy does it, so start setup some environment variables and run [install.sh](https://raw.githubusercontent.com/karstenmueller/dotfiles/master/script/install.sh)
+As always easy does it, so just setup some environment variables and run [install.sh](https://raw.githubusercontent.com/karstenmueller/dotfiles/master/script/install.sh)

 ~~~zsh
 # used for configuring your box